pylattice/MitoTNT/docs/4_visualization.md

 Because MitoGraph does coordinate transformation, original `.tif` files need to be transformed.
 This is only needed if you want to show fluorescence cloud when visualizing tracking.

-- `voxel_size`: provide the voxel_size same as inputs for MitoGraph segmentation, in the format of 'x_size y_size z_size'.
+- `voxel_size`: provide the voxel_size same as inputs for MitoGraph segmentation, in the format of 'x_size,y_size,z_size'.
-For example, `voxel_size='0.2 0.2 0.4'` refers to lateral pixel size 0.2 μm and axial pixel size 0.4 μm.
+For example, `voxel_size='0.2,0.2,0.4'` refers to lateral pixel size 0.2 μm and axial pixel size 0.4 μm.

 ```
 tracking_visualization.generate_transformed_tif()
 ```
+**After the output generate_transformed_tif.cxc file is created, load it in ChimeraX to save the transformed images.**

 ## 2. Create ChimeraX rendering of the skeleton (optional)
 We can use MitoGraph-generated `*skeleton.vtk` files for visualizing skeleton, but this is not ideal because it has fixed width and color.\